Health Spending Accounts (HSA) for Canadian Businesses

 These are CRA responses to specific questions.

-Would an Apple iPad that is acquired to assist certain special needs children, including autistic children, to communicate more effectively qualify under a PHSP?
+Would an Apple iPad that is acquired to assist certain special needs children, including autistic children, to communicate more effectively qualify under an HSA?

 Unfortunately, the answer is no. An Apple iPad is not a medical expense that is described in subsection 118.2(2) of the Income Tax Act.
-For a more detailed discussion, please click here to see our February 21, 2011 Blog post or contact us.
+For a more detailed discussion, please contact us.

-Would cosmetic procedures to treat melasma that is severe, persistent and disfiguring qualify for the under a PHSP?
+Would cosmetic procedures to treat melasma that is severe, persistent and disfiguring qualify for the under an HSA?

 Medical services to treat melasma that is severe, persistent and disfiguring would generally be considered to have a medical or reconstructive purpose.
-For a more detailed discussion, please click here to see our March 14, 2011 Blog post or contact us.
+For a more detailed discussion, please contact us.

 Does the cost of cosmetic procedures qualify under a private health services plan?